Skip to content

 • Repurposing devices for new users (with Windows Autopilot Reset)

-• Deploying Windows 10 and 11 on existing Autopilot-configured devices (needs Microsoft Configuration Manager, Intune, and Microsoft Entra ID)
+• Deploying Windows 11 on existing Autopilot-configured devices (needs Microsoft Configuration Manager, Intune, and Microsoft Entra ID)

 Pros